Emurasoft/emurasoft.github.io/en/dlg/customize/web/index.md

 Specifies the home page URL that should be displayed when the Web Browser is first opened.

+## Search text box

+Specifies the search URL to use when a search word is entered in the address bar. `%s` will be replaced with the search word.

 ## Position drop-down list box

 Selects where the Web Browser bar should be positioned in the EmEditor window.